 At AKELA, we start with the source—the laser diode.
 We then learn how our customers want to use our devices and design a complete solution—thermally, optically, electronically.
 This holistic approach ensures a successful design that meets customer requirements.
 This approach includes the following design elements:

 We use the latest in hard solder techniques to mount our diode lasers on thermal expansion matched sub-mounts.
-Sophisticated thermal modeling ensures that the final packages and cooling approach (either passive or water-cooled) can handle the thermal loads generated by our customers’ operating conditions and environments.
+Sophisticated thermal modeling ensures that the final package and cooling approach (either passive or water-cooled) can handle the thermal loads generated by our customers’ operating conditions and environments.

 Drivers and controllers